jonathanulco/laurakalbag-dot-com/content/posts/accessibility-by-design/index.md

 When we’re designing for the web, we tend interact with colour via colour pickers.

-{{< figure caption="Colour wheel (left) is a more classic layout, with blended hues in a ring.
+{{< figure figcaption="Colour wheel (left) is a more classic layout, with blended hues in a ring.
 The colour spectrum on the right is more recognisable as it takes the blends you see in the colour wheel, and adds white and black to give you varying shades.
 The bars in the middle are usually sliders, and allow you to slide between different hues, saturation and brightness for your chosen colour." >}}
   {{< img src="Accessibility-By-Design.088.jpg" alt="Colour pickers" >}}
 {{< /figure >}}

 The benefit of using hues visualised on a colour wheel is that you’re more likely to find colours that work well in a palette.
 You can pick from side-by-side colours for an analogous blend, or from colours opposite each other on the wheel for a more striking colour contrast.

-{{< figure caption="Colour picking from opposite sides of the colour wheel" >}}
+{{< figure figcaption="Colour picking from opposite sides of the colour wheel" >}}
   {{< img src="Accessibility-By-Design.096.jpg" alt="Colour picking with droppers on opposite sides of the colour wheel" >}}
 {{< /figure >}}